Aidenwebb/aidenwebb.github.io/blog/content/posts/2022-08-16-building-a-mud-part-1/index.md

 ### At a technical level

-The control plane is simple - written text based commands sent to a console.
-I will need to learn about and build an interface for these text based commands and the response, so a telnet server will likely fill this function to begin with.
+The control plane is simple - written text-based commands sent to a console.
+I will need to learn about and build an interface for these text-based commands and the response, so a telnet server will likely fill this function to begin with.
 At a later, more complicated level, developing an own client and a GUI and encoding the control protocol might be on the cards.

 ### At a motivational level